""

 Electives11

-Work with advisor to complete 11 additional credits in courses greater than 700
+Work with your advisors to complete additional elective credits in courses numbered greater than 700.

 Total Credits30